haveno-dex/haveno-docs/docs/the-project/payment_methods/UPI.md

 Unified Payments Interface (UPI) is an instant real-time payment system developed by National Payments Corporation of India facilitating inter-bank transactions.
 This is an umbrella organization for operating retail payments and settlement systems in India.

-**Contents:**

-- 1 Where can I find out more about UPI?
-- 2 What countries are available for UPI?
-- 3 What currencies are available for UPI?
-- 4 What is the maximum trading duration for UPI?
-- 5 What is the maximum XMR limit for an UPI trade?
-- 6 Is UPI a payment method that can be signed?
-- 7 How do I set up a UPI account?
-- 8 How do I add UPI as a payment method in Haveno?
-- 9 How do I buy XMR with my UPI account?
-- 10 How do I sell XMR with my UPI account?
-- 11 Are there any limits for me to be aware of when using my UPI account?
-- 12 Are there any fees for me to be aware of when using my UPI account?
-- 13 How does dispute resolution when trading with UPI ?

 #### Where can I find out more about UPI?

 Here is a list of UPI resources:

 - Unified Payments Interface Wiki
 - UPI video explainer
 - UPI limits